Tube TV Disposal: How Can You Dispose of and Recycle Your CRT TV?

 If you need CRTs collected from your business, you can also schedule a free collection with us.

-If you’re wondering where to recycle old TVs outside the Bay Area, then you can use the Green Directory to search for an authorized recycling center closest to you.
+If you’re wondering where to recycle old TVs outside the Bay Area, then you can easily mail it in to us.
+You can also use our Green Directory to search for an authorized recycling center closest to you.

 Yes, Best Buy takes old TVs to recycle, regardless of whether you bought the old TV with them or not.
 They also offer collection services for a fee, which may save you some time and backbreaking hassle.